 Have you fallen in love with the sport and art of skydiving?
 Are you looking for ways to mark the new milestones of your favorite sky-based hobby?
 Have you and your friends started a de facto skydiving club, looking for ways to induct your new members?
 Clubs become like families, and like a family, everyone has different ways of celebrating.
+Here are some Skydiving Traditions that have tested time.

 That said, keep in mind that several clubs do share roots.
 So, some themes can be found through their traditions.
 A major presence of what could be considered sports machismo mixed with the welcoming friendly skies makes for a unique sports environment for people from every walk of life.
 The skies bring relaxation, freedom, and fun waiting to be discovered by all.
 We hope to share our traditions with you, and help you begin to make your own.